 How to Apply

-Scholarship applicants must have separately been admitted to Gonzaga Law by March 1.
+Scholarship applicants must have separately been admitted to Gonzaga Law.
 Accordingly, an applicant must take the LSAT no later than December and submit an application to Gonzaga Law School no later than February 1.

 Get full application information for the Thomas More Program.